Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_14.md

 Now let's call that method from the client.

-Add a scope method called invite:
+Add a method to the component called `invite`:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.3"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.4"}}

-* Parameter 1 - Meteor method name
-* Parameter 2 and 3 - The Meteor method's arguments
-* Return value - A promise
+We just used a regular Meteor API to call a method, inside our component.

+Note that we also used another parameter, a callback function that called when Meteor is done with our method.

-The promise we resolve with 'then' which defines 2 parameters:
+The callback have 2 parameters:

-* Parameter 1 - A function that handles success
+* Parameter 1 - `error` - which is `undefined` when the call succeeded.
-* Parameter 2 - A function that handles failure
+* Parameter 2 - `result` - which is the return value from the server method.

 Now let's add a button to invite each user we want.
-Edit the users lists in the partyDetails template to look like this:
+Edit the users lists in the `partyDetails` component to look like this:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.4"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.5"}}

 Now that we have the invite function working, we also want to publish the parties to the invited users.
-Let's add that permission to the publish parties method (and the Counts!):
+Let's add that permission to the publish parties method:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="14.5"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="14.6"}}

 Great!